EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/03bis_schema.md

 ---

-# Les Analyzers built-in
+# Built-in Analyzers

-* Vous pouvez également utiliser les analyzer built-in
+* You can also use the built-in analyzers
     * `Keyword`,
     * `Standard`
     * `Language`